 APSU Online Courses

 Yes!
 We want you to succeed and there are many places to find help.
 The Sources of Assistance webpage lists some of the offices that students most frequently contact.
 You should also work closely with your academic advisor.
-On the academic advisor page, you can find information on how to identify your academic advisor.
+On the academic advisor page you can find information on how to identify your academic advisor.
 Though you are only required to meet with them once a semester to prepare for the next, an academic advisor is an extremely useful resource all year long.
-For technical issues, please see the General Technical Support page.
+For issues related to other technical support/GOVSTECH please see the GOVSTECH Technical Support.